0ceal0t/Dalamud-VFXEditor/README.md

 A lot of the data in `.avfx` files is not fully understood, and I'm regularly finding new fields, so any help is appreciated.

 ## TODO

 - [ ] Linking between objects (`emitterIdx = 1` links to `Emitters[1]`, if it exists)
-- [ ] When browsing for local file, just select it
 - [ ] Properly fix literal int list
 - [ ] Node view (waiting on [ImNode](https://github.com/mellinoe/ImGui.NET/pull/218))
 - [ ] 3D model view (waiting on [ImGuizmo](https://github.com/mellinoe/ImGui.NET/pull/218))